aetilley/harrison-rust/README.md

 Integers mod 17:  true
 Integers mod 18:  false
 Integers mod 19:  true

+Example 6: Solve a hard sudoku board
+(A sentence in 729 propositional variables)
+Is satisfiable?: true
+Check: Solution satisfies original constraints?: true Let's use the same solver to run several times and take the average time...
+Average time over a total of 10 runs is 207.100379ms.
 ```

 For suggestions or questions please contact tilley@fastmail.com